wcamposs/linx-data-science-challenge/README.md

 docker-compose up

-and access Jupyter on: http://localhost:8888
+and access Jupyter in your browser on: http://localhost:8888

 # Tests